Vehicle Bill of Sale — Quebec

 What to Include in Your Vehicle Bill of Sale — Quebec

-A comprehensive Quebec vehicle bill of sale should include the following essential elements to be valid and enforceable under Quebec law:
+A thorough Quebec vehicle bill of sale should include the following essential elements to be valid and enforceable under Quebec law:

 Identification of the Parties — Full legal names, residential addresses, phone numbers, email addresses, and driver's licence numbers of both the seller (vendeur) and the buyer (acheteur).
 Precise identification is required for SAAQ processing and for legal enforcement of the contract under the Code civil du Québec.